Eth4nplays/focustify/README.md

 - Built in to-do list
 - App shortcuts to Spotify and Web Browser
 - Full screen focus sessions to remove distractions
+- Simple and minimalistic UI with no distractions

 ![Screenshot 2025-03-20 212221](https://github.com/user-attachments/assets/accafd5a-b174-49a3-89b9-3712a97ea084)
 Configuring a focus session